s-blu/obsidian_dataview_example_vault/30 Dataview Knowledge/trouble shooting queries.md

 WHERE contains(file.tags, "#dv/list"
 ```

 Here, we do not have a little arrow, but only a error message: `Got the end of the input`.
 This normally means that an input ended (because the query is over) without dataview expecting it.
-On the last line you'll find what the plugin would've expected.
+On the last line you'll find what the plugin would've expected instead of the end of the query.
 We are missing the closing `)`

 ```dataview
 TABLE